An optimal scheduled learning rate for a randomized Kaczmarz algorithm: Introduction and main result

 More recently, in 2009, Strohmer and Vershynin \cite{StrohmerVershynin2009} established the first proof of a convergence rate for a Kaczmarz algorithm that applies to general matrices; in particular, given a consistent linear system $Ax = b$, they consider the iteration \eqref{eq1} with $\alpha_k =1$.
 Under the assumption that the row index $i_k$ at iteration $k$ is chosen randomly with probability proportional to $\|a_{i_k}\|^2$ they prove that

-where $\eta := \kappa(A)^{-2}$; here, $\kappa(A)$ is a condition number for the matrix $A$ defined by $\kappa(A) := \|A\|_F\|A^{-1}\|$, where $\|A\|_F$ is the Frobenius norm of $A$, and $\|A^{-1}\|$ is the operator norm of the left inverse of $A$.
-We remark that the convergence rate in \eqref{eqsv} is referred to as exponential convergence in \cite{StrohmerVershynin2009}, while in the field of numerical analysis (where it is typical to think about error on a logarithmic scale) it is referred to as linear convergence.
+where $\eta := \kappa(A)^{-2}$ {and $\mathbb{E}$ is the expected value operator}; here, $\kappa(A)$ is a condition number for the matrix $A$ defined by $\kappa(A) := \|A\|_F\|A^{-1}\|$, { where $A^{-1}$ is the left inverse of $A$, $\|A^{-1}\|$ is the operator norm of $A^{-1}$, and $\|A\|_F$ is the Frobenius norm of $A$.} We remark that the convergence rate in \eqref{eqsv} is referred to as exponential convergence in \cite{StrohmerVershynin2009}, while in the field of numerical analysis (where it is typical to think about error on a logarithmic scale) it is referred to as linear convergence.

 The result of \cite{StrohmerVershynin2009} was subsequently extended by Needell \cite{Needell2010} who considered the case of a noisy linear system: instead of having access to the right hand side of the consistent linear system $A x = b$, we are given $\tilde{b} = b + \gamma$, where the entries of $\gamma$ satisfy $|\gamma_i| \le \delta \|a_i\|$ but are otherwise arbitrary.
 Under these assumptions \cite{Needell2010} proves that the iteration \eqref{eq1} with $\alpha_k = 1$ satisfies